 - Digital labs to support motion-picture, photographic printing, graphic design, and foundations

-As a studio art major you will have many opportunities available to you including gallery exhibitions in the Department's Colburn Gallery or in galleries situated throughout the University's many public spaces.
-The Department supports a variety of faculty-sponsored and independent internship opportunities including partial funding support for select student internships at national and international sites.
-Through the Mollie Ruprecht Fund for the Visual Arts the Department hosts visiting artists who lecture and exhibit their artwork while interacting directly with students through roundtable and individual critique activities.
+As a Studio Art major you will have many opportunities available to you including gallery exhibitions in the Department's Colburn Gallery or in galleries situated throughout the University's many public spaces.
+The Department supports a variety of faculty-sponsored and independent internship opportunities, including partial funding support for select student internships at national and international sites.
+Through the Mollie Ruprecht Fund for Visual Art the Department hosts visiting artists who lecture and exhibit their artwork while interacting directly with students in roundtable and individual critique activities.

-The studio areas are that support students taking courses in studio art are top quality and are largely available 24 hours a day.
-The studio areas that support studio art courses include
+The studio areas that support students taking courses in Studio Art are top quality and are largely available 24 hours a day.
+The studios includ: